 Technological advances over the past few years have largely led to improved performance in order picking.
-Among these major advances, goods-toperson picking systems are becoming more widespread and a must-have for warehouses looking for performance, better picking quality and reduced fatigue for operators.
+Among these major advances, goods-to-person picking systems are becoming more widespread and a must-have for warehouses looking for performance, better picking quality and reduced fatigue for operators.

 Based on the principle of conveying the products of an order to the operator at a fixed workstation, this process sets itself apart from more classic solutions that require the order pickers to move around the warehouse to collect the different items to be picked.
 In addition to the increased performance of retail picking operations, these technologies also make it possible to temporarily store finished packets, before being palletized and loaded, enabling optimal use of the system.

-VARIOUS DIFFERENT SYSTEMS EXIST: WHAT ARE THEY?
+VARIOUS DIFFERENT SYSTEMS EXIST:

+WHAT ARE THEY?

 Different Goods-To-Person systems exist and we have seen that the offer is becoming increasingly more diverse.
 The main difference that set these solutions apart are the types of equipment used on each dimensional axis (horizontal, vertical) to move between the stock and the picking stations.
 If a single piece of equipment performs the operations, the major advantage of the system will be its flexibility.
 Conversely, if the equipment is dedicated to a single axis, the system will have better performance.
-Depending on these criteria, these solutions may be classified into different families:

-Shuttle system: the storage area is subdivided into different levels, which are linked to shuttles that carry out the pick-up and drop-off movements on the horizontal axis.
-On the vertical axis, elevators ensure the input and output of the carriers.

-2 or 3-dimension mobile robots: generally made up of mono-format trays, the storage system is served by mobile robots able to move on 2 or 3 axes to bring the products right to the picking stations.
+- Shuttle system: the storage area is subdivided into different levels, which are linked to shuttles that carry out the pickup and drop-off movements on the horizontal axis.
+On the vertical axis, elevators ensure the input and output of the carriers. - Miniload: a miniload moves horizontally and transports a LHD vertically, making it possible to access all the positions in the same storage aisle. - ◆ Mobile robot shelves: the storage area is made up of shelves transported by mobile robots to the picking stations for direct picking. - ◆ 2 or 3-dimension mobile robots: generally made up of monoformat trays, the storage system is served by mobile robots able to move on 2 or 3 axes to bring the products right to the picking stations.. - Vertical racks: equipped with a vertical and automated storage system, that can be compared to a tower, this solution is equipped with totes..

-Miniload : a miniload moves horizontally and transports a LHD vertically, making it possible to access all the positions in the same storage aisle.

-Mobile robot shelves: the storage area is made up of shelves transported by mobile robots to the picking stations for direct picking.

-Vertical racks: equipped with a vertical and automated storage system, that can be compared to a tower, this solution is equipped with totes.